Zerotac/BardicInspiration/README.md

 7. have fun with the prototype

 **The source code can be found under the following path: bardic_inspiration\src\app** <br/>
-(Note: The openapi key has been deactivated as a precautionary measure for security reasons.)
+(Note: The openapi key has been removed in the chatgpt.service.ts-File as a precautionary measure for security reasons.)